swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

 ### Checkout the new branch

 On your machine, check out the new branch.
-Replace `<the name of the new branch>` with the name of the branch to checkout to.
+Replace `<the name of the new branch>` with the name of the branch to checkout to:

 ```sh title="Execute the following command(s) in a terminal"
 # Get the latest updates from the remote origin